nightingaleproject/vital_records_fhir_messaging_ig/input/pagecontent/StructureDefinition-VRDR-CauseOfDeathCodingMessageParameters-intro.md

-ICD-10 codes are in the TRANSAX dialect of ICD-10.
+* ICD-10 codes are in the TRANSAX dialect of ICD-10.
 I14.9 becomes I149.
+* All coded fields (strings of length 1) are encoded as per the definition in the IJE/TRANSAX documents.